A case study on Tarjimly’s Spark AI

 Feature C: Online Conversation Bridge

 We launched a beta to 5,000 active users.
-The results validated the "First Responder" strategy.
+The results validated the “Triage" strategy over a pure “Human-Only" model.

 Metric